common name: greenhouse thrips

 The greenhouse thrips also damages avocados and is an important pest of that fruit in New Zealand and other areas (Stevens et al. 1999).

 Only one effective natural enemy is known to attack greenhouse thrips.
 The minute larval parasite Thripobius semiluteus, which was introduced into California from Brazil and Australia in the mid-1980s.
-Parasitized thrips larvae appear swollen and the sides of their body are more parallel than tapered as in the case of healthy thrips larvae.
+Parasitized thrips larvae appear swollen and the sides of their body are more parallel than tapered as in healthy thrips larvae.
 The immobile parasite pupae appear black among the colonies of translucent, unparasitized thrips.

 Current Florida management recommendations may be found at: